Highfivery/zero-spam-for-wordpress/readme.txt

 == Frequently Asked Questions ==

-= Does WordPress Zero Spam work for Jetpack comments? =
+= Does WordPress Zero Spam check Ninja Forms submissions? =

-No. For more information, see [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments).
+No. As of v4.10.0, WordPress Zero Spam no longer checks Ninja Form submissions.
+Support was dropped due its [required of JavaScript](https://developer.ninjaforms.com/codex/loading-the-form-via-ajax/) and how it submits forms.
+JavaScript is one of the techniques WordPress Zero Spam uses to determine if a submission is spam.
+Ninja Forms employs a similar method and has its own [spam detection](https://ninjaforms.com/blog/spam-wordpress-form/) feature.

-= Why aren't spammy comments being blocked? =
+= Does WordPress Zero Spam check Jetpack comments? =

-WordPress Zero Spam relies on the default core form id (`#commentform`) in order to detect comments.
-Verify your comment forms have this ID or add the class `wpzerospam` to them so the plugin knows to it should attempt to detect spam comments.
+No. WordPress Zero Spam is unable to integrate Jetpack.
+For more information, see [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments).

-= How can I integrate this into a plugin, theme or custom form? =
+= Spam coments are still getting through, help! =

-It's easy as adding the class `wpzerospam` to the `form` element, then adding a check in the form processor that the `wpzerospam_key` post value matches the option value in the database using the `wpzerospam_key_check()` helper function.
+WordPress Zero Spam relies on the default core form id (`#commentform`) in order to check comment submissions.
+Verify your comment forms have this ID or add the class `wpzerospam` to enable it on your site.

-= Why does my registration form think every submission is spam? =
+= All registrations are marked as spam, help! =

 This is most likely due to a plugin or theme overriding the default markup of the registration form.
 Verify the form has an id of `registerform` or add the `wpzerospam` class to it.